NivekNey/NivekNey.github.io/index.md

 ## Project

-TechPulse is a conference within the company with acceptance rate of ~15%.
+TechPulse is a company-wide conference an acceptance rate of ~15%.

 ### Ads policy moderation <sup>TechPulse 2020</sup>